virchau13/pcse/docs/basics.md

 If you're a more advanced user, we recommend reading `docs/grammar.ebnf`, which lists the keywords of `pcse`.

-If you prefer learning by example, you can check out `examples`.
+If you prefer learning by example, you can check out `examples/`.

 ## Getting Started